CV

 - United concepts in linear algebra, representation theory, and Galois theory to research a finite-time algorithm for solving an important problem in field theory

-- Presented weekly findings to my supervisors, Dr. Glenn Appleby and Dr. Tamsen McGinley, and implement their feedback independently
+- Presented weekly findings to my supervisors, Dr. Glenn Appleby and Dr. Tamsen McGinley, and implemented their feedback independently

 - Used SAGEMath – an open-source mathematical software tool – to verify results and Latex to format the findings